Updated on by Hayley Brown

 A customer’s experience is influenced by several factors, including how a website or store is laid out.
 As well as how easy it is for them to find products and the level of service they receive throughout.

-Customer experience and surveys/reviews go somewhat hand in hand and provide ample customer data.
-As a result this can inform your service and help improve processes.
+Customer experience and surveys/reviews go somewhat hand in hand and provide ample data for an organisation.
+As a result, this can inform your service and help improve processes.

 Popular Customer Experience and Survey Connectors

 From the start of a customer’s journey, it is important to get off on the right foot during the sales process.
 As this can influence their decision to go through with a purchase.